Environmental

 Organizational Process of Identifying and Evaluating Environment-related Risks, etc.

-Dependencies and impacts as well as risks and opportunities on climate change and natural capital are sorted out in consideration of the Company’s business activities and then reviewed for each investment corporation, led by the sustainability staff of each division.
+Dependencies and impacts as well as risks and opportunities on climate change and natural capital are sorted out in consideration of KJRM's business activities and then reviewed for each investment corporation, led by the sustainability staff of each division.
 Dependencies and impacts as well as identified risks and opportunities, along with their degree of impact, are reported to, and discussed and confirmed by the Sustainability Committee.

 Process of Managing Natural Capital-related Risks, etc. and Organizational Initiatives

-The asset manager led by the person in charge of sustainability issues, holds meetings (hereinafter referred to as "subcommittees") as necessary to discuss and examine in detail sustainability-related issues and promotion methods at the working level, either within the division or in cooperation with other divisions.
+KJRM led by the person in charge of sustainability issues, holds meetings (hereinafter referred to as "subcommittees") as necessary to discuss and examine in detail sustainability-related issues and promotion methods at the working level, either within the division or in cooperation with other divisions.
 Through the subcommittees, individual issues are discussed, and information is shared to raise awareness and understanding of the issues among those in charge, and to integrate sustainability considerations into the daily investment and management process.

 Matters discussed and considered by the subcommittees are reported to the Sustainability Committee by each division, and the Sustainability Committee monitors that progress.